Telroshan/Jam-Let-it-Rock/README.md

 2 teams of 6 (3 artists, 3 devs) had 36 hours to create a game around the following theme : "Set it up, Let it go".

-Let It Rock is one of those two games.
+Let it Rock is one of those two games.

 The other game is [The Perfect Recipe](https://twitter.com/MistaleStudio/status/1198904370940776448), a VR game in which you have to cook the right potion at the right time to defeat your enemies !